14 Best Destinations To Fly First and Business Class

 - Firstly, cultivating a personal relationship will be essential for success.

-- Secondly, the dress should be formal and conservative for both men and women.
+- Secondly, the South Korean business attire is formal and conservative for both men and women.

 - Finally, Korean business people keep a full schedule, so try not to arrive too early, or you may interrupt another meeting.

 However, you will not likely need a visa if you are from the USA, Canada, UK, or Australia.
 A 90-day visa is given to most nationals from the USA.
 Still, it’s best to check with the Embassy of the Republic of Korea for the most recent documentation requirements.

 The official currency in Seoul is the Korean Won.
 It is available in 1,000, 5,000, 10,000, and 50,000 notes.

 The best places to exchange your money are the airport, most hotels, and large banks.

 In Seoul, major credit cards like Visa and MasterCard are accepted almost everywhere.
 So, feel free to bring your favorite cards.
 But check with your bank about any foreign exchange fees.

 Use popular websites like Yahoo’s Currencies Center to get the correct conversion rates.

 Incheon International Airport is the largest and most popular airport in South Korea.
 It is about 43 miles from Seoul and one of the busiest airports in the world.
 Landing at it is an experience itself.
 I can confirm, it is one of the most luxurious and modern airports.
 It is home to the Korean museum of culture, a golf course, spa, ice skating rink, and private sleeping rooms.